JetBrains/teamcity-documentation/topics/nunit-for-msbuild.md

 In order to correctly use the `NUnitTeamCity` task, perform the following steps:
 1. Make sure the `teamcity_dotnet_nunitlauncher` system property is accessible on build agents.
 Build agents running Windows should automatically detect these properties as environment variables.
 If you need to set them manually, see defining [agent-specific](project-and-agent-level-build-parameters.md#Agent+Level+Build+Parameters) properties for more information.
-2. Configure your MSBuild build script with `NUnitTeamCity` task using the following syntax:
+2. Configure your MSBuild build script with the `NUnitTeamCity` task using the following syntax:
    ```XML
    <UsingTask TaskName="NUnitTeamCity" AssemblyFile="$(teamcity_dotnet_nunitlauncher_msbuild_task)" />